cu-ecen-aeld/assignments-3-and-later-curtishunt/assignments/assignment7/faulty-oops.md

 # Oops File Analysis
-For education purposes I ran a module that was faulty and will analyze the Linux Kernel panic output below.
+For education purposes a module that was faulty was ran, and analysis of the Linux Kernel panic output is included below.

 The faulty.ko module tries to dereference a NULL pointer reference, which points to the adress 0x0000000.
 The Oops output first complains about this:
 ```